 Presumably, the real-world calibration dataset is accompanied by one realization of measurement noise.
 Another set of measurements (if they were available) would be accompanied by another realization of measurement noise.
 Unfortunately, this alternative measurement dataset is not available.
 Nevertheless, realizations of measurement noise are needed if the effect of this noise on parameter uncertainty is to be taken into account.
 Hence they must be manufactured as part of the ensemble smoother parameter adjustment process.

 Because the ensemble smoother must employ realizations of both random parameter fields and of measurement noise to explore posterior parameter (and hence predictive) uncertainty, a slightly different “calibration dataset” is used for adjustment of each random parameter field.
 This dataset is altered from the original calibration dataset through addition to the latter of a realization of measurement noise.
 To generate these realizations, PESTPP-IES uses the weights associated with measurements listed in the “observation data” section of the PEST control file as a statistical descriptor of noise stochasticity.
 It assumes that the weight assigned to each observation is the inverse of the standard deviation of measurement noise associated with that observation.
-Alternatively, as is further discussed below, a user can supply a comma-delimited file (i.e. a CSV file) or enhanced Jacobian matrix file (i.e. JCB file) containing observation realizations with noise already added according to his/her specifications.
+Alternatively, as is further discussed in section 9.2.2, a user can supply a comma-delimited file (i.e. a CSV file) or enhanced Jacobian matrix file (i.e. JCB file) containing observation realizations with noise already added according to his/her specifications.
 These can be generated using, for example, the RANDOBS utility from the PEST suite, or PyEMU.

 Because of the role that weights play in the ensemble smoother parameter adjustment process, a PESTPP-IES user may need to pay more attention to weights when preparing a PEST control file for the use of PESTPP-IES than when preparing a PEST control file for the use of PESTPP-GLM or PEST.
 For the latter two programs, correct relativity of weights is all that matters.
 For PESTPP-IES the absolute values of weights are of great importance.